djres88/mmds-coursework/setup.md

 3. xcode-select lets you access a bunch of necessary command line tools.
 4. Why?
 Because Scala runs on Java.
 Do you wanna ask questions or get set up fast?
 5. The scala repl as a standalone is useful for playing around/learning the language, but the hope is that (eventually) we'll be spending most of our time in the spark shell.
-6. Installing apache-spark enables the command `spark-shell` (see above)
+6. Installing apache-spark enables the command `spark-shell` (see above), which launches a shell for running spark on your machine.
+It is a very well-named command.